 Methodology 10.3.3 (Units).
-Postulates 11 and 12 are from [Ced01]; the Wikipedia article is identical, except the real numbers in Postulate 11 are said to be between $0^{\circ}$ and $180^{\circ}$ .
-This conflict illustrates one of two distinct uses of the coordinatizing field.
+Postulates 11 and 12 are from [Ced01]; the Wikipedia article, SMSG axioms, is identical, except the real numbers in Postulate 11 are said to be between 0° and 180° .
+As we now describe, this conflict illustrates one of two distinct uses of the coordinatizing field.
 If the field is just some abstract object, then we can choose the unit arbitrarily and proceed as in the Quora article [Chi10].
 And devices for making this measurement are dated as early as 1400 BC.
-And we are free to call that unit a degree.
-On the other hand, if we take that unit as measuring the distance from (0,1) to the point where the ray intersects the unit circle, and if we are in either Hilbert's segment geometry, where each number corresponds to a line segment, or assume Birkhoff's ruler postulate, we have established a definition of length for arcs of the circle.
-That way numbers are assigned to angles in Definition 10.3.1 suggests that he intends an abstract interpretation.
+And we are free to call that unit a degree43.
+On the other hand, if we take that unit as measuring the distance along the arc from (0,1) to the point where the ray intersects the unit circle, and if we are in either Hilbert's segment geometry, where each number corresponds to a line segment, or assume Birkhoff's ruler postulate, we have established a definition of length for arcs of the circle.
+That way numbers are assigned to angles in Definition 10.3.1 suggests that he intends an abstract interpretation (every real number determines an angle).
 However, this intention is undermined by the ruler postulate -straight segments measure angles/arc length.
-And even more [Bir32, fn 5, p 22], indicates he is thinking of radian measure by specifying angles are congruent whose measures (now any real number) are congruent mod $2\pi$ .
+And even more, [Bir32, fn 5, p 22] indicates he is thinking of radian measure by specifying angles are congruent whose measures (now any real number) are congruent mod 2π .
 As noted in [Bal19], this construction of radian measure requires calculus or at least infinite series.